zwets/sast/README.md

 MLST looks for a tuple of exact allele matches for a defined set of genes, then maps this tuple onto the ST for the genome.
-If no exact match is found for some gene in the profile, or if all genes match but the tuple does not map onto a defined ST, then we have a new (unknown) ST.
+If no exact match is found for some gene in the profile, or if all genes match but the tuple does not map onto a defined ST, then we have a novel (unknown) ST.

 Identification is essentially the same procedure, except that usually a single gene (across multiple taxa) is used, and there is no 100% identity requirement.